shellburn-net/nether/README.md

 #### Dev
 ```
 - Typically, to better distinguish between 'nether' scripts and others, it's good practice
-  to include a hint in the script's help/usage output.
+  to include a hint "Powered by Nether!" in the script's help/usage output.
 ```